Robert Hogan (actor): Middle: 1980–1999

 Hogan continued an active television career throughout the 1980s, appearing as a guest actor on such series as Airwolf, Barnaby Jones, The Incredible Hulk, Knight Rider, Laverne & Shirley, Magnum, P.I., Quincy M.E., Hill Street Blues, St. Elsewhere, T.J.
 Hooker, and Murder, She Wrote, among others.
 He had a recurring role as Vince McKinnon on Another World (1987–1989, 1991).
 He also appeared in a number of television movies including Natalie Wood's final completed film The Memory of Eva Ryker (1980), and in the role of John F. Kennedy in the film Prince Jack (1985).

 During the 1990s, Hogan returned to working in the theater.
 He made his Broadway debut in November 1989, as Capt.
 Matthew A. Markinson in the original production of Aaron Sorkin's A Few Good Men, and he remained with the show for more than a year.
 He returned to Broadway in 1992 to portray the roles of the Ghost and the Player King in William Shakespeare's Hamlet.
-He also appeared in numerous Off-Broadway productions, including Neal Bell's On the Bum (1992), Mark R. Shapiro's The Shattering (1996), Frank Pugliese's Hope is the Thing with Feathers (1998), William Kennedy's premiere of Grand Viewand John Logan's Never the Sinner (1998).
+He also appeared in numerous Off-Broadway productions, including Neal Bell's On the Bum (1992), Mark R. Shapiro's The Shattering (1996), Frank Pugliese's Hope is the Thing with Feathers (1998), William Kennedy's premiere of Grand View and John Logan's Never the Sinner (1998).
 For his performance in the latter play he won an Outer Critics Circle Award.

 Having refocused his career to theater, Hogan made fewer television appearances during the 1990s.
 However, he portrayed the recurring roles of L.J.
 McDermott on As the World Turns (1991–1992) and Charles Briggs on One Life to Live (1995–1998, 2000).
 He also appeared as a guest actor on the shows Remember WENN (1997), Cosby (1997), and Now and Again (1999), and in feature films such as Species II (1998) and Advice from a Caterpillar (1999).